 What is SPROUT?

-The SPROUT program is a comprehensive residential program for single parents (ages 18-23) and their children.
+The SPROUT program is a comprehensive residential program for single parents (ages 18-23 with one child) and their children.
 Founded in 1990, and operating continuously since its inception, SPROUT is the oldest program of its kind in the nation.
-SPROUT was created when it was identified that many single parents drop out of the college environment when it becomes difficult to care for their children.
-Many are unable to finance day care, independent housing, or their education given the many competing needs.
-However, without a college degree most single parents (primarily women) are unable to break the cycle of welfare.
-Given the opportunity of campus housing and nearby day care, this cycle can be broken.
+SPROUT was created when it was identified that many single parents drop out of—or fail to begin--college when it becomes too difficult to maintain the financial and personal costs of balancing parenting, working, taking classes, and securing appropriate housing and daycare.
+However, without a college degree most single parents (primarily women) are unable to break the cycle of subsistence living and poverty.
+Given the opportunity of campus housing, accessible daycare, and a supportive environment, this cycle can be broken.

 What are the components of the SPROUT Program?

-A component of the SPROUT program is personal development of each individual woman in regard to her academic and career aspirations, her parenting skills and individual personality and interest.
-Personal development occurs through a series of methods including speakers, classes, counseling, mentoring, experimental projects and internship experiences.
+A component of the SPROUT program is the personal and professional development of each woman in regard to her academic and career aspirations, parenting skills, financial literacy, and personal interests.
+Personal/Professional development occurs through a series of methods including speakers, focus groups, classes, counseling, mentoring, experiential projects, and internship opportunities.

-Students are selected to participate in the SPROUT program based on their desire, need, past academic achievement and academic promise.
+Students are selected to participate in the SPROUT program based on their desire, need, past academic achievement, and academic promise.
 A primary consideration is a student's willingness to live in a residential program that is designed to keep them on a track that will help them achieve success both academically and personally.
-Each student must complete full time course work each term while meeting the College grade point average requirements.
-Baldwin Wallace offers a number of support services such as tutors, a learning center, a writing laboratory and a computer center to help assure students of their academic success.
+Each student must complete full time course work each term while meeting the SPROUT grade point average of 2.5 or above.
+Baldwin Wallace offers a number of support services such as tutoring, a learning center, a writing laboratory, and a computer center to help assure students of their academic success.
 SPROUT accepts applicants from Ohio only.